ELLY BAY DROWNING TRAGEDY OF 1923

 the song of the Elly Bay Drownings

-This monument is to the lifes lost can be found using the map
+This monument is to the lifes lost, it can be found using the map

 Translate »